 Malaysia is known for its legendary shopping seasons.
-And its Mega Sale Carnival is often described as the ‘mother of all sales’, attracting locals and tourists alike and cementing Kuala Lumpur’s reputation as one of Southeast Asia’s shopping meccas.
+And its Mega Sale Carnival is often described as the ‘mother of all sales’1, attracting locals and tourists alike and cementing Kuala Lumpur’s reputation as one of Southeast Asia’s shopping meccas.

 A few factors drive this growth:

-All this paints a rosy picture for e-commerce sellers, but it begs the question: who are Malaysia’s online shoppers?
+All this paints a rosy picture for eCommerce sellers, but it begs the question: who are Malaysia’s online shoppers?

-The researchers found that Malaysians like to shop online because doing so saves time.
+Researchers, such as those from Paypal and Ipsos, found that Malaysians like to shop online because doing so saves time.
 In their busy schedules, the convenience of having your purchases delivered straight to your doorstep is undeniable.
 The ease of comparing prices across platforms and even countries gives Malaysians a wider variety of items, and even price points, to choose from.

 Better prices (72%)